-Easy & Creamy Vegetable Korma made in the Instant Pot.
-This restaurant style creamy vegetable korma curry is a perfect blend of vegetables with a creamy coconut based sauce.
-A vegan & gluten free curry that pairs perfectly with naan or rice.
+Easy & Creamy Vegetable Korma made in the Instant Pot or stovetop.
+This restaurant-style creamy vegetable korma curry is a perfect blend of vegetables with a creamy coconut-based sauce.
+A vegan & gluten-free curry that pairs perfectly with naan or rice.

-I was never a fan of korma curry, until I made this creamy coconut based vegetable korma curry.
+I was never a fan of korma curry until I made this creamy coconut-based vegetable korma curry.
 Either the korma curries that I had tried used to be too sweet or too coconut-y for my taste.
-However when I made this curry, my husband said this is the best Vegetable Korma he has ever had.
+However, when I made this curry, my husband said it was the best vegetable korma he had ever had.
 So here it is for you all as well!

 This Vegetable Korma is made in the Instant Pot.
-If you are new the to the instant pot, check out this beginners guide to the instant pot.
+If you are new to the instant pot, check out this beginner guide to the instant pot.

-You might think that pressure cooker is not the right gadget to cook vegetables and they can get mushy.
-However I have made so many vegetable curries such as Aloo Gobi, Cabbage Peas and Aloo Beans in the instant pot, that I know the right amount of time to pressure cook them.
+You might think that a pressure cooker is not the right gadget to cook vegetables, and they can get mushy.
+However, I have made so many vegetable curries, such as Aloo Gobi, Cabbage Peas, and Aloo Beans, in the instant pot that I know the right amount of time to pressure cook them.
 The veggies hold their shape and have the right texture.

-This curry is so flavorful and also nutritious will all the veggies we are adding in it.
+This curry is so flavorful and also nutritious with all the veggies we are adding to it.
 Look at this full platter of veggies I added in this curry..so colorful!

-To make thus curry vegan, I have added coconut milk in place of yogurt or cream.
+To make this curry vegan, I have added coconut milk in place of yogurt or cream.
 But the best part, this korma can be made in just 30 minutes.
-So a perfect weeknight or Meatless Monday dinner!
+So, a perfect weeknight or Meatless Monday dinner!

 What is Korma?

-Korma (also known as Kurma) is a dish originated in the Indian subcontinent, consisting of meat or vegetables braised with yogurt or cream, water or stock, and spices to produce a thick creamy sauce.
+Korma (also known as Kurma) is a dish that originated in the Indian subcontinent.
+It consists of meat or vegetables braised with yogurt or cream, water or stock, and spices to produce a thick, creamy sauce.
 Korma is a popular curry to order at Indian restaurants.

 Why you will love this Instant Pot Vegetable Kurma